Public engagement support for researchers

 These dedicated funds are available to new applicants and current Wellcome-funded researchers.

 Good public engagement isn't easy.
 Training, development and networking opportunities can all help improve your skills, whatever your level of experience.

 We run an annual Public Engagement Masterclass in partnership with the Wellcome Genome Campus.

 This is for new principal investigators and other mid-career researchers from all disciplines.
 It helps researchers to be proactive and develop their own public engagement plans.

 Masterclasses take place in July each year.
 Wellcome-funded researchers can request a bursary to attend for free.

-For more information and to apply, please visit the Wellcome Genome Campus website.
+For more information and to apply, please visit Wellcome Genome Campus Advanced Courses and Scientific Conferences.